braedenkloke/model-prisoners-dilemma/README.md

 To visualize the output, upload the files `<config_file>` and `grid_log.csv` to the [DEVS Web Viewer](https://devssim.carleton.ca/cell-devs-viewer/).

+For a detailed description of the project, see the [report](Report.pdf).

 ## Requirements
 * [Cadmium v2](https://github.com/Sasisekhar/cadmium_v2)